-Her master thesis was entitled "Building audio- visual Arabic phonetically annotated corpus for speech processing purposes".
+My master thesis was entitled "Building audio- visual Arabic phonetically annotated corpus for speech processing purposes".
 The building of the corpus consisted of 6 main stages: speaker selection, sentences selection, recording, analysis, annotation and evaluation.

-Since 2012, she was a teaching assistant in phonetics and linguistics department, Faculty of Arts, Alexandria University.
+From 2012 to 2018, I was a teaching assistant in phonetics and linguistics department, Faculty of Arts, Alexandria University.

 - Course 1: physiological phonetics (1, 2).